UFAL-DSG/pjsip/README.rst

 Setup
 =====
-I only imported  `Version 2.1 of pjsip` from http://www.pjsip.org/.
+The`Version 2.1 of pjsip` is imported from http://www.pjsip.org/.

+Read the pjsip's `README.txt` for a general info and `COPYING` for the License.